google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-patterns/index.markdown

     - Change the UI to make it clear to the user which section is current selected
   app-bar:
     - Your logo should be placed at the top of each screen and take the user back to the homepage.
+    - If you have a menu button, place it on the far left or far right of the App Bar and keep it in the same place.
-    - Key actions for your page should be kept in the App Bar
+    - Key actions for your page should be kept in the App Bar.
   navigation-drawer:
     - Your navigation drawer should *always* be accessible by the user
     - If the number of sections is too large, consider grouping the items and expanding / contracting the groups.
 Avoid overwhelming your users.